Heading North From Lecce

 Our First View Of Ostuni The White Town

 To reach Ostuni the White Town, we headed north from Lecce on SS16 towards Brindisi following the GPS.
 We passed the first sign to Ostuni into the town from the south.
 But the GPS wanted another exit.

-We soon learned that this would have been the preferred route in the morning sunlight to get a great view of the sparkling white hill town.
-Heading in from the north side gave us a somewhat more sheltered view, with the sun just not in the right place for great morning shots.
-The town didn’t quite sparkle white the way we had seen in our planning research!
+We soon learned that the first exit was the preferred route in the morning sunlight for a great view of the sparkling white hill town.
+Heading in from the north side gave us a somewhat more sheltered view.
+The sun was just not in the right place for great morning shots.
+The town didn’t quite sparkle white the way we saw in our planning research!

 We followed the roads in behind the cathedral and saw the panoramic view out to the sea as we slowly wound our way back down the hill to the parking lot.
 We wandered along local streets and poked into empty parts of the old town.

 At least once I thought we had got ourselves lost but with faith we kept heading into alleys until we saw the parking lot off in the distance.

 A Great Visit To Ostuni The White Town

 We visited the whitewashed Ostuni which is called “the White City”.
 As we travelled for 10 weeks through Italy, we saw hill towns everywhere we went.
 This was not the first or the last white hill town we saw.

 We were off next to find the country roads to wind our way through Trulli house country.